Australian Youth Self-Harm Atlas

 More detail on the generation of these estimates is available here.
 Importantly, the estimates are generated from modelling and may be different to the number of actual cases of youth self-harm and suicidal thoughts and behaviours in communities.

-The National Suicide and Self-harm Monitoring System presents the following self-harm, suicidal thoughts and behaviours, and related risk and protective factor outcomes from the Australian Youth Self-Harm Atlas study for a 12-month period (2019):
+The National Suicide and Self-harm Monitoring System presents the following self-harm, and suicidal thoughts and behaviours from the Australian Youth Self-Harm Atlas study for a 12-month period (2019):

 • Self-harm (regardless of intent): self-injurious behaviour irrespective of intent or motivation, including behaviours with either suicidal or non-suicidal intent, or where intent is ambiguous.